 where $\mathbf{L}_{(\cdot)}$ and $\mathbf{H}_{(\cdot)}$ are the low-pass and high-pass filtering matrices applied to either the columns or rows of $\mathbf{X}$, as indicated by the subscript $\{0, 1\}$.
 As an example, the low-pass, vertically filtering matrix $\mathbf{L}_0$, based on Haar wavelet \cite{wavelet-book}, is:

 which is constructed by shifting the low-pass, averaging filter $[1/\sqrt{2}, 1/\sqrt{2}]$ along rows.
 The shifts imply downsampling (in this case, by 2).
 The high-pass matrix $\mathbf{H}_0$ is constructed similarly, using the high-pass, differencing filter $[-1/\sqrt{2}, 1/\sqrt{2}]$ instead.
 In Equation \eqref{eq_fdwt}, the LL subband results from low-pass filtering in both directions, retaining the coarse structure of the image.
 The LH and HL subbands result from applying a high-pass filter in one direction and a low-pass filter in the other, capturing horizontal and vertical information, respectively.
 The HH subband, high-pass filtered in both directions, emphasizes fine diagonal textures.
-Given the four subbands, the Inverse DWT provides the reconstruction $\mathbf{\hat{X}}$ as follows: